bsmith89/make-bml/make-lesson.md

 	./wordcount.py books/isles.txt isles.words.tsv
 ```

-We have now written the simplest non-trivial Makefile.
+We have now written the simplest, non-trivial Makefile.
 It is pretty reminiscent of one of the lines from our master script.
 It is a good bet that you can figure out what this Makefile does.

 Be sure to notice a few syntactical items.

 The part before the colon is called the **target** and the part after is our
-list of **prerequisites**.
+list of **prerequisites** (there is just one in this case).
 This first line is followed by an indented section called the **recipe**.
 The whole thing is together called a **rule**.